-Gross motor skills.
-I’m a huge fan of getting the kids moving.
+Gross motor activities.
+I’ve always been a huge fan of ways to get the kids to move!

 For two major reasons:

 - It wears them out!
 Number one reason by far!

 - It’s good for them to learn to move in new ways and build muscles and what not and so on… you know… all the technical learning stuff that they’re doing.
 I don’t know all the reasons and benefits of using their gross motor skills, but I just know its good to do.
 Read more about the benefits of moving at the Moving Smart Blog, in particular, I like the information about growing your child’s brain with movement.
 In the end, I know working their big muscles help them work on the little muscles, which in turn help their fine motor skills.

 So to inspire myself, and others, to get the kids moving, I’ve selected a large handful of activities that will help us get them moving and work on those gross motor skills that are really much needed.
 (And if it’s really necessary, there’s a whole bunch of ideas I’ve pinned onto my Get the Kids Moving board on Pinterest.)

 These moving activities are usually perfect for an older toddler that’s beginning to understand instruction (enough so to do the activity) but doesn’t have the concentration to sit still and actually pay attention for an amount of time.

 - Make art in a big way.
 Shake it, throw it, stomp it (Putti Prapancha), roll it, bounce it, chase it (Childhood Beckons), slide it (Growing a Jeweled Rose)…

 - Create roads for the kids to drive along.
 Make a maze, or use bubble wrap, sidewalk chalk (Little Hands, Big Work) or anything else that makes it big!

 - Get out balloons.
 Balloons move, a lot!
 Play balloon badminton, pop the balloons, just bounce them around and have a ball!